 Amounts due from Land-based Casino Gaming service providers relate primarily to the calculation and the timing of settlement of service provider fees and are expected to be settled, within 120 days after year-end.
-However as a result of COVID-19, certain payments were deferred over longer periods.
 Historically, the Corporation has not experienced any losses from amounts due from service providers.
 Pursuant to the COSAs, each Land-based Casino Gaming service provider has provided the Corporation with a letter of credit or escrow fund.
-The amount of each letter of credit or escrow fund is in excess of the amounts due to the Corporation at March 31, 2022.
+The amount of each letter of credit or escrow fund is in excess of the amounts due to the Corporation at March 31, 2023.

-As at March 31, 2022, the gross amount due from service providers was \$38 million (March 31, 2021 - \$46 million) primarily due from two Land-based Casino Gaming service providers which represents 89 per cent (March 31, 2021 - 97 per cent) of the gross amount due from service providers.
+As at March 31, 2023, the gross amount due from service providers was \$24 million (March 31, 2022 - \$38 million) primarily due from one Land-based Casino Gaming service provider (March 31, 2022 - two Land-based Casino Gaming service providers) which represents 84 per cent (March 31, 2022 - 89 per cent) of the gross amount due from service providers.

-For the years ended March 31, 2022 and 2021 (in millions of Canadian dollars)
+For the years ended March 31, 2023 and 2022 (in millions of Canadian dollars)